6block/ironfish/README.md

     ```
   ./run_node.sh
     ```
-- To mine with ironfish official pool and keep auto-updated, from the ironfish directory, run:
+- To mine with 6block pool and keep auto-updated, from the ironfish directory, run:
     ```
   ./pool_mine.sh
     ```